abraunegg/onedrive/docs/ubuntu-package-install.md

 | Ubuntu 23.04 / Lunar      | Use [Ubuntu 23.04](#distribution-ubuntu-2304) instructions below |
 | Ubuntu 23.10 / Mantic     | Use [Ubuntu 23.10](#distribution-ubuntu-2310) instructions below |

+> [!IMPORTANT]
-**Note:** If your Linux distribution and release is not in the table above, you have 2 options:
+> If your Linux distribution and release is not in the table above, you have 2 options:
+>

-1. Compile the application from source.
+> 1. Compile the application from source.
 Refer to install.md (Compilation & Installation) for assistance.
-2. Raise a support case with your Linux Distribution to provide you with an applicable package you can use.
+> 2. Raise a support case with your Linux Distribution to provide you with an applicable package you can use.

 ## Distribution Package Install Instructions